sectigo/policy-documentation/Archive/Sectigo SMIME Certification Practice Statement 1.0.3.md

 ### 4.2.4.Certificate Authority Authorization

 Sectigo examines the Certification Authority Authorization (CAA) DNS Resource Records as specified in RFC 9495.

+Prior to March 15, 2025, if such CAA Records are found and do not grant Sectigo the authority to issue the Certificate, the application MAY be rejected.
-If such CAA Records are found and do not grant Sectigo the authority to issue the Certificate, the application SHALL be rejected.
+Starting March 15, 2025, if such CAA Records are found and do not grant Sectigo the authority to issue the Certificate, the application SHALL be rejected.

 Sectigo logs the results of the CAA checks.